talsec/Free-RASP-ReactNative/README.md

 When freeRASP initializes correctly, you should see `freeRASP initialized` message in logs.
 Otherwise, you'll see warning with description of what went wrong.

-_You can override this default behavior by extending the `actions` object with `'started'` key (to change action after successful initialization), and `'initializationError'` key (to set up action after unsuccessful initialization)_
+_You can override this default behavior by extending the `actions` object with `started` key (to change action after successful initialization), and `initializationError` key (to set up action after unsuccessful initialization)_

-## Step 6: Additional note about obfuscation
+## Step 5: Additional note about obfuscation

 The freeRASP contains public API, so the integration process is as simple as possible.
 Unfortunately, this public API also creates opportunities for the attacker to use publicly available information to interrupt freeRASP operations or modify your custom reaction implementation in threat callbacks.
 In order for freeRASP to be as effective as possible, it is highly recommended to apply obfuscation to the final package/application, making the public API more difficult to find and also partially randomized for each application so it cannot be automatically abused by generic hooking scripts.